JPS-Saahil/Open-Source-Security-projects/README.md

-# [OPEN-SOURCE] Security Project
+# 🔐 [OPEN-SOURCE] Security Project

-Welcome to the [OPEN-SOURCE] Security Project!
-This repository is dedicated to publishing a variety of security-related projects aimed at enhancing the protection of personal computers and infrastructure systems.
-Here, you'll find tools and resources for intrusion detection systems, personal PC protection systems, and much more.
+Welcome to the **[OPEN-SOURCE] Security Project** – a community-driven initiative by **akuno_ikigai** focused on developing free, powerful, and accessible security tools.
+Whether you're securing a personal device or managing infrastructure systems, this repository offers solutions to protect, detect, and respond to threats efficiently.

+---

-## Table of Contents
+## 📚 Table of Contents

 - [Introduction](#introduction)
 - [Features](#features)